madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 My u41-70 model comes with Intel HD Graphics 5500 and a 1920x1080 TFT screen.

+###Screen

+u41-70 comes with a full-hd [TFT](https://www.quora.com/What-is-the-difference-between-an-IPS-screen-and-a-TFT-screen) LCD, which is ok for its kind.
+Black was not rendered as I expected and given, I am using [redshift](http://jonls.dk/redshift/), I configured gamma to be 0.8 for day and night.
+This improves the readability of black and gray text.

 ###GPU

 I experienced some sporadic [tearing](https://wiki.archlinux.org/index.php/intel_graphics#Tips_and_tricks) with display and it seems creating `/usr/share/X11/xorg.conf.d/20-intel.conf` with (ArchWiki writes that `TearFree` ... option should not be needed with DRI3 enabled, but I can confirm that this works for me):